internetdrew/internetdrew/README.md

 ## Things I've Built
 - [Lost & Found HQ](https://github.com/internetdrew/lost-and-found-hq) (work-in-progress)<br/>Lost & Found HQ is a platform that helps businesses streamline their lost and found operations, making it effortless to reunite customers with their missing items.

+- [Hackers, The Unofficial Movie API]()<br/>An API based on the 1995 movie "Hackers".
+Get information on characters, organizations, hacks, quotes, and more.

 - [My Portfolio](https://github.com/internetdrew/portfolio-v3)
 <br> I built this with my favorite framework for contentful sites, Astro.
 It's light, and fast, and sends as little JavaScript to the browser as possible.
 Leverages a markdown-based blog for simple, easy updates.